MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-working-with-media-on-records.md

 3. Add AL code that imports the media on the field.

     The **Media** and **MediaSet** data types support several methods that you can use to manage the media on records.
-See the next section for a complete list of methods with a link to more details, such as usage, parameters and sample code.
+See the next section for a complete list of methods with a link to more details, such as usage, parameters, and sample code.

-    For example, you can create a codeunit that calls one of the import methods, or add a page action that calls one of the methods.
+    For example, you can create a codeunit that calls one of the import methods.
+Or, add a page action that calls one of the methods.

 ## AL methods